-Finally, I opened this week’s copy of The Economist and saw a Hyundai ad that sums up everything about the emphasis has shifted from ads about how the emphasis has shifted from how the product is made to how the product makes you feel.
+Finally, I opened this week’s copy of The Economist and saw a Hyundai ad that sums up everything I’m saying about the way the emphasis has shifted from how the product is made to how the product makes you feel.

 The journey this product enables you to make has ceased to be physical and become entirely spiritual.
 It doesn’t close the gap between places, but people.
 The message could not be more clear – if you want to find fulfilment and really live life to the full, you need a Hyundai.

 Even as people are beginning to realise that life cannot carry on getting better and better, for ever and ever, the marketing industry continues to prod away at our hopes and fears, promising not just material improvements in our lifestyle but succour for our soul.